pjlosco/pr-review-demo/README.md

 # PR Review Demo Project

-This is a demo project to test the [PR Review Agent](https://github.com/pjlosco/pr-reviewer).
-The agent automatically reviews pull requests using AI, incorporating context from Jira tickets and Confluence documentation.
+This is a minimal demo project for the [PR Review Agent](https://github.com/pjlosco/pr-reviewer).
+The app is intentionally simple: a hello-world endpoint that returns two lines of text so reviewers can approve the PR quickly.

 ## Overview

 This project demonstrates how to integrate the PR Review Agent into a GitHub repository.
 When you create or update a pull request, the agent will:

 1. Analyze the code changes
-2. Fetch acceptance criteria from Jira (via stub data)
+2. (Stubbed) Fetch acceptance criteria
-3. Retrieve domain context from Confluence (via stub data)
+3. (Stubbed) Retrieve domain context
 4. Generate AI-powered review comments on the PR

 ## Setup Instructions